RC-GitHub/SimpleWebpageDesigner/README.md

 3. **Handling Errors**: If you encounter an error while trying to run the application, you may need to unblock the file.
 To do this, follow these steps:

    - Open PowerShell as an administrator.
-   - Run the following command, replacing `"path"` with the actual path to the directory where the `SWD.application` file is located:
+   - Run the following command, replacing `[path]` with the actual path to the directory where the `SWD.application` file is located:

      ```powershell
-     Get-ChildItem -Recurse "path" | Unblock-File
+     Get-ChildItem -Recurse "[path]" | Unblock-File
      ```

    - After running the command, try running the `SWD.application` file again.